Student Leadership Award

 • Current involvement positively impacts Ottawa’s Jewish community.

 Nominees must be a member in good standing of the Jewish Federation of Ottawa (minimum gift to the Annual Campaign) and cannot previously have received this award..

 Nominations for the award shall be solicited on an annual basis in the Ottawa Jewish Bulletin, at www.jewishottawa.com and electronically throughout the community.
 Nominations may be submitted at any time during the year.
 Nominations received by April 16, 2021 shall be considered for the award and will be presented at Federation’s Annual General Meeting held in June 2021.
 Nominations will be considered for the year in which they are received, as well as in the following year.

 To be considered, nominations must include 2 letters of support, including one from an organization.
 The nomination must specifically address the above criteria.

 A gift of a mezuzah and a framed certificate will be given to the award winner.

 The Student Leadership Award recognizes students currently pursuing a post-secondary degree who demonstrate leadership and outstanding commitment to the Ottawa Jewish Community.
-This year we are recognizing two student leaders from the Jewish Law Students Association (JLSA) at the University of Ottawa: Daniel Kuhnreich, the 2019-2020 president, and Cara Lebenzon, the 2019-2020 vice-president.
+In 2020, we are recognizing two student leaders from the Jewish Law Students Association (JLSA) at the University of Ottawa: Daniel Kuhnreich, the 2019-2020 president, and Cara Lebenzon, the 2019-2020 vice-president.